d6y/conway-game-of-life-scala-js/README.md

 ## The code

-- _chapter1.scala_ defines the algorithm
+- _algorithm.scala_ defines the algorithm
-- _chapter2.scala_ runs it using Scala.js
+- _drawing.scala_ runs it using Scala.js
+- _grid-examples.scala_ gives example patterns